judus/rocket-engine/readme.md

 Extend the engine’s functionality by adding custom services and plugins through the **ServiceContainer**.

-_(Because yes — I’m a PHP dev who builts his own service containers.
+_(Because yes — I’m a PHP dev who builds his own service containers.
 So of course I had to bring that pattern to JavaScript...)_

 **Example:**
 ```javascript
 rocket.service('customService', new MyCustomService());
 ```
+Yes, technically, lazy loading works too.
+Put a callback in there if you're feeling fancy.
+Just don't expect automagic dependency injection.
+This ain't Laravel.

 ### 13. Task Scheduling